plajdo/SafeAreaPlugin/README.md

 #### Permissions:
 - safearea.test
     - Permits using the /sa-test command.
+- safearea.check
+    - Permits checking whether you are standing inside of a safe area.
 - safearea.edit
     - Permits creating and removing any safe areas.
 - safearea.list